 When I told that to dad, he got really excited.
 "See, I told you you'd like it," he said.

 "No, you listen to me," Dan said.
 He was talking to somebody about three seats up from him.

 The first time I had been to the Vet for a game was when I was maybe six or seven.
-We got some decent seats in the three hundred level, and Dad said it was the first time he hadn't sat in the seven hundreds.
+We got some decent seats in the 300 level, and Dad said it was the first time he hadn't sat in the 700s.
 He pointed out all the bases and tried explaining how the game worked, but I kept getting distracted by the jumbotron.
 Mom bought me some Crackerjacks, because that was how it was in the song.
 I hurt my tooth on a peanut.

 When I had to go to the bathroom, I went with Dad and Pete.
 We had to wait like five minutes for the urinals to open up.
 I ended up taking the longest to pee, so they were waiting for me.
 When I came out of the bathroom, Pete was standing against the wall with his hands in his pockets and Dad was talking to another man.
 Both of their faces looked flushed, and they were talking quickly.